 Your lender cannot alert you of a problem with your account if they cannot find you.
-Be sure to notify your lender every time your address or phone number changes.
-It may also be helpful to provide your lender with your email address.
+Be sure to notify your lender every time your address, email address or phone number changes.
 If you are planning to leave the country it is an excellent idea to provide your lender with an alternative way to keep in touch with you, for example by email or by corresponding with a relative.
 You are responsible for making your payments each month, even if you do not receive a bill.